Dangle117/Projects/weather_api/README.md

-# 🌦️ PyQt5 Weather App
+# 🌦️ Weather API App
 A simple desktop weather application built with `PyQt5` that displays the current weather of a city using the OpenWeatherMap API.

 ---